-Every worker deserves a living wage.
+Every woman deserves a fair wage.

-- Restaurant servers, salon employees and other tipped service providers earn even less: $4.95 per hour.
+- Restaurant servers, salon employees, and other tipped service providers earn even less: $4.95 per hour.
 Tips are unpredictable, so raising the minimum wage would help these low-wage workers to support their families;

 - A higher minimum wage puts money in the pockets of people who will spend it, spurs economic activity, and would generate new jobs.

 Read even more about the benefits of raising Illinois’ minimum wage.
 Read article »